JacobFischer/ts-typed-events/README.md

 ## Purpose

-Using Node's [EventEmitter](https://nodejs.org/api/events.html) class is nice, it's a useful software engineering paradigm; however in TypeScript you loose out on TypeScript's robust type checking when publishing and subscribing to events.
+Using Node's [EventEmitter](https://nodejs.org/api/events.html) class is nice;
+it's a useful software engineering paradigm.
+However in TypeScript you loose out on TypeScript's robust type checking when publishing and subscribing to events.

 The aim of this is to leverage TypeScript's generic types to allow for compile-